Frequently Asked Questions

 Are you a United Way agency?
 Yes.
 We’re also members of the Las Cruces Chamber of Commerce and also of the Hispano Chamber of Commerce of Las Cruces.

-Can I satisfy my community-service requirements at Casa?
+Can I satisfy my community-service requirements at CdP?
 Many people have done so and, for the most part, appear to have enjoyed the experience.
 To discuss your particular situation, please call our executive director, Lorenzo Alba.